Kjarten/XAudiole/README.md

 - b.
 It is safe to fetch the same webpage again without problems
 - c.
 It is not safe to fetch the same webpage again without problems
 - d. a. and b.
 ---

+**[Haust 2013] In general, in HTTP, if you send data with POST you can expect that...**

+- a.
+A new record or entity is created
+- b.
+It is safe to send the same data again without problems
+- c.
+It is not safe to send the same data again without problems
+- d. a. and b.
+- e. a. and c.
+---

 **[Haust 2014] Með CSRF, Cross-Site Request Forgery, geta óprúttnir aðilar látið notanda framkvæma aðgerðir á öðrum vefjum, óafvitandi, með því að:**